awsdocs/aws-parallelcluster-user-guide/doc_source/fsx-section.md

 ## `deployment_type`<a name="fsx-deployment-type"></a>

 **\(Optional\)** Specifies the FSx for Lustre deployment type\.
 This corresponds to the [DeploymentType](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-fsx-filesystem-lustreconfiguration.html#cfn-fsx-filesystem-lustreconfiguration-deploymenttype) property\.
-For more information, see [FSx for Lustre deployment options](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html#file-system-options) in the *FSx for Lustre User Guide*\.
+For more information, see [FSx for Lustre deployment options](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html#file-system-options) in the *Amazon FSx for Lustre User Guide*\.
 Choose a scratch deployment type for temporary storage and shorter\-term processing of data\. `SCRATCH_2` is the latest generation of scratch file systems\.
 It offers higher burst throughput over baseline throughput and the in\-transit encryption of data\.

 The valid values are `SCRATCH_1`, `SCRATCH_2`, and `PERSISTENT_1`\.